ivansgithub/ivansgithub/README.md

 Data first

-- 🔭 I’m currently working on screenshots app database
+- 🔭 I’m currently developing an app database.
-- 🌱 I’m currently learning AWS and Spark
+- 🌱 I’m currently learning AWS and Spark.
-- 👯 I’m looking to collaborate on data engineer Projects
+- 👯 I’m looking to collaborate on data engineer projects.
 - 💬 Talk to me about  Food, Formula 1 :racing_car:, Memes, anything that interests you.

 ### My skills include